How To Submit Music For TV & Film

-Before we get into the HOW, let me very quickly explain WHAT music sync licensing is and WHY you need to strongly consider licensing your music for synchronization.
+Before we get into the HOW of sync licensing, let me very quickly explain WHAT music sync licensing is and WHY you need to strongly consider licensing your music for synchronisation.

 If you already know you want to license your music and why - feel free to skip ahead!

 Get music on TV & film with sync licensing

 What is music sync licensing?

 Music sync licensing is basically placing one of your songs in a YouTube video, on a TV show, in a film or in a video game.
 In exchange, you get paid a synchronisation fee upfront and, depending on where and how often the track is played in public, on TV, for example, you also get paid royalties.

 There are other ways you can license your music - you could license a composition to a performing artist for example, but, for the purposes of this post, let’s keep it simple.
 We’ll focus on licensing music for film and TV.